-For further information regarding the new accounting requirements, see "Item 5.A.
-Operating and Financial Review and Prospects-Operating Results-New Accounting Standards Issued But Not Implemented" and notes 2.22. and 2.23. to our audited financial statements included elsewhere in this annual report.
+For further information regarding the new standards effective as of January 1, 2018 and new accounting requirements, including IFRS 16 - Leases, see "Item 5.A.
+Operating and Financial Review and Prospects-Operating Results-New Accounting Standards Issued But Not Implemented" and notes 2.22 and 2.23 to our audited financial statements included elsewhere in this annual report.